ga4gh/product-process/product-process.md

     1.3 **Criteria**: is there anything in the history of the product that would make it incompatible with GA4GH policies?
 This could be incompatibility with the IP policy, ethical frameworks, or some other consideration.
 (Checklists can be developed by relevant groups to aid review, but those making the decision should be cognisant that checklists cannot be exhaustive for all circumstances and that active consideration of issues beyond any checklists is required.)

- 2. Does a group already exist within GA4GH with interests closely aligned to this topic?
-This might be a group that developed a previous version of the product, a broader Work Stream, or a group formed for some other purpose but whose interests are similar.
+ 2. <a name="#pointtwo">Does a group already exist within GA4GH with interests closely aligned to this topic?</a> This might be a group that developed a previous version of the product, a broader Work Stream, or a group formed for some other purpose but whose interests are similar.

     2.1 **Decision-makers**: a) those interested in the new topic, b) the leaders of the existing group (if any), and c) GA4GH staff: in the case of disagreement, the final decision is with GA4GH staff.